cmu-phil/tetrad-fx/README.md

 tool that lets gives the user some information about the variables in the dataset, which is not currently persisted.

-1. The search tab is limited to a restricted set of search algroithms in Tetrad.
+1. The Search tab is limited to a restricted set of search algroithms in Tetrad.

-1. The Other Graphs tab will contain the true graph if this is a simulation which cannot be deleted.
+1. The Other Graphs tab will contain the true graph if this is a simulation.
+If there is a true graph, it cannot be deleted.

 1. Datasets can be transformed using right click context menus, as can graphs.